St Petersburg - Palaces and Art

 Breaking for lunch, we continue on to Nicholas Palace, a beautiful building created for the children of Emperor Nicholas I. Within these walls we enjoy performances of Russian folk music and dance, before ending the day with dinner at a local restaurant.

 We spend this morning at Peterhof Palace – known to many as the Versailles of Russia.
-Situated within an expanse of immaculate gardens, this UNESCO World Heritage site was commissioned by Peter the Great in the early 18th century, and features an elaborately decorated throne room as well as a dazzling hall of royal portraits.
+Situated within an expanse of immaculate gardens, this UNESCO World Heritage site was commissioned by Peter the Great in the early 18th century.

 This afternoon is ours to discover the city without the group, relaxing or exploring our surroundings in whatever way we prefer.
 Before the day comes to an end we come back together for dinner and enjoy the stunning performance of Swan Lake.